Edgar Morin: Reliance

 Morin identifies reliance — the human capacity to create and maintain meaningful connections—as essential for addressing complex problems.
 This concept underscores the importance of solidarity and cooperation in a fragmented world.

 Metamorphosis

 In contrast to revolution, Morin proposes metamorphosis as a framework for understanding profound but gradual transformations in societies.
 This idea reflects his optimism for a potential transition to more sustainable and equitable systems.

 Chaosmos

 A synthesis of chaos and cosmos, this concept highlights the interplay between disorder and order in complex systems.
 It is a central idea in Morin’s reflections on systems theory and ecology.

-The reform of thinking
+Reform of thinking

 Morin emphasizes the need for a reform of thought to address the challenges of the polycrisis.
 He advocates for education that fosters: